Spirit AeroSystems Holdings Inc. (SPR) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Spirit AeroSystems Holdings Inc. (SPR) is $40.14, which is $8.77 above the current market price.
-The public float for SPR is 104.25M, and currently, short sellers hold a 7.09% ratio of that floaft.
-The average trading volume of SPR on March 10, 2023 was 2.09M shares.
+The public float for SPR is 104.25M and currently, short sellers hold a 7.09% ratio of that float.
+The average trading volume of SPR on March 15, 2023 was 2.08M shares.

 SPR’s Market Performance

-The stock of Spirit AeroSystems Holdings Inc. (SPR) has seen a -8.51% decrease in the past week, with a -14.40% drop in the past month, and a 19.18% gain in the past quarter.
-The volatility ratio for the week is 3.91%, and the volatility levels for the past 30 days are at 4.11% for SPR.
-The simple moving average for the last 20 days is -9.37% for SPR stock, with a simple moving average of 5.10% for the last 200 days.
+SPR’s stock has seen a -11.45% decrease for the week, with a -20.13% drop in the past month and a 3.19% gain in the past quarter.
+The volatility ratio for the week is 5.15%, and the volatility levels for the past 30 days are at 4.06% for Spirit AeroSystems Holdings Inc. The simple moving average for the last 20 days is -12.16% for SPR stock, with a simple moving average of -0.18% for the last 200 days.

 Analysts’ Opinion of SPR